Ovarian hypofunction; Ovarian insufficiency

 Broekmans FJ, Fauser BCJM.
 Female infertility: evaluation and management.
 In: Jameson JL, De Groot LJ, de Kretser DM, et al, eds.
 Endocrinology: Adult and Pediatric.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 132.

 Bulun SE.
 Physiology and pathology of the female reproductive axis.
 In: Melmed S, Auchus RJ, Goldfine AB, Koenig RJ, Rosen CJ, eds.
 Williams Textbook of Endocrinology.
 14th ed.
 Philadelphia, PA: Elsevier; 2020:chap 17.

 Douglas NC, Lobo RA.
-Reproductive endocrinology: neuroendocrinology, gonadotropins, sex steroids, prostaglandins, ovulation, menstruation, hormone assay.
-In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
+Reproductive endocrinology: neuroendocrinology, gonadotropins, sex steroids, prostaglandins, ovulation, menstruation, and hormone assay.
+In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, Lobo RA, eds.
 Comprehensive Gynecology.
-7th ed.
-Philadelphia, PA: Elsevier; 2017:chap 4.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 4.